scalemailted/FullStackApps/02-labs/readme.md

 ## Optional / Legacy
+* **(Optional) Lab 05 - Phaser Explorer — Complete Reference Build + Instructions**
+  A **fully working Phaser 3 “Explorer” game** (scenes, tilemap, collisions, UI) with a **step-by-step walkthrough** explaining setup, file structure, and how to extend features.
+Use it as a reference implementation or compare against your own build.

 * **(Legacy) Lab 05 — JS OOP + Canvas API (Platformer)**
   A physics-based platformer using raw Canvas API with an OOP architecture (blocks, hazards, exit, animation).
 Great for extra practice or comparison with Phaser.&#x20;